Roswell Conspiracies: Aliens, Myths and Legends: Other media

-Roswell Conspiracies: Aliens, Myths and Legends was later adapted into a video game for PlayStation and Game Boy Color on July 13, 2001, just one year after the series had finished its run on June 2, 2000.
+The PlayStation and Game Boy Color versions of the game were released on July 13, 2001 by Ubi Soft, just one year after the series had finished its run on June 2, 2000.
 A Nintendo 64 version was also in development before being cancelled.

-The Game Boy Color adaptation was developed by Crawfish Interactive and gives players control of Nick Logan.
+The Game Boy Color version, developed by Crawfish Interactive and gives players control of Nick Logan.
 The game is said to deliver ongoing suspense as any passerby could possibly be an alien.
 The game has five locations to explore and has ten levels, seven driving games and five Boss Battles.
+Another game was released in 2006, with twenty levels, and said to be more plot-driven.